s4ke/Master-Thesis/src/md/004-relwork.md

 [@JostThesis; @berthold_loidl_hammond_2016], skeleton composition [@dieterle_horstmeyer_loogen_berthold_2016], communication [@Dieterle2010],
 and generation of process networks [@Horstmeyer2013].
-The definitions of new Eden skeletons is a specific focus [@doi:10.1142/S0129626403001380; @Eden:PARCO05; @Berthold2009-mr; @Berthold2009-fft; @dieterle2010skeleton; @delaEncina2011; @Dieterle2013; @janjic2013space].
+The definitions of new Eden skeletons are a specific focus [@doi:10.1142/S0129626403001380; @Eden:PARCO05; @Berthold2009-mr; @Berthold2009-fft; @dieterle2010skeleton; @delaEncina2011; @Dieterle2013; @janjic2013space].

 Other task parallel Haskells related to Eden, GpH, and the `Par`